Dujunju/SPIMT/README.md

 # SPIMT

-## SPIM: Simulating Photometric Images of Moving Targets with Photon-mapping
+## SPIMT: Simulating Photometric Images of Moving Targets with Photon-mapping

 We present a novel, easy-to-use method based on the photon-mapping technique to simulate photometric images of moving targets.
 Realistic images can be created in two passes: photon tracing and image rendering.